 The Observatory monitors and analyses the latest trends and data in the online platform economy.
 The insights produced by the observatory help the Commission in policy-making for the online platform economy.

-The Observatory is comprised of a group of Commission officials, a dedicated expert group of prominent independent experts and a support study.
-The different elements of the Observatory compliment and reinforce each other to provide the most relevant and high quality analysis to the Commission.
+The Observatory is made up of a group of Commission officials and a dedicated expert group of prominent independent experts.
+There is also a support study that helps to guide its work.
+The different elements of the Observatory complement each other so that it can provide the most relevant and high quality analysis to the Commission.

 The Observatory has a dedicated website where professional platform users can flag issues they experience with platforms.
-The Observatory uses this information in its work to raise the Commission's awareness of the main issues businesses and professional users are facing on online platforms.
+The Observatory uses issues flagged by users to raise the Commission's awareness of the main issues businesses and professional users are facing on online platforms.
 This is crucial for informed and targeted policies.